aparna-1407/CS-6730-Project/index.md

 ### GHG emissions
 <iframe seamless frameborder="0" src="https://public.tableau.com/views/correlation_energy/co2_energy?:language=en-US&:display_count=n&:origin=viz_share_link&embed=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>

+### Impact on energy consumtion as consequence of other factors
 <iframe seamless frameborder="0" src="https://public.tableau.com/views/correlation_energy/Correlation?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link&embed=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>
+Some interesting points to note are there is an increase in renewable electricity with population, while there is a decline in non renewable electricity with population in recent times.
+This is a positive change.
+A similar trend is however not observed when we consider energy consumption, which comprises our transportation and manufacturing needs.
+Both renewable and non renewable sources have observed an increase, while the latter has seen a much sharper increase.
+This is owed to increased number of vehicles and industrialisation over the years.
+Population and GDP have similar impacts.
+GHG emissions have increased with population, GDP, Non Renewable energy.
+The trends are not uniform across the globe.
+OECD, Asia, Africa, Latin America show a more prominent shift to renewable sources while Middle East still seems to rely more on non renewable sources.